dspeyer/dspeyer.github.io/magic.md

 Once you have a rank in spellcraft, additional ranks can be learned like any skill.

 Note that a magic source is not required.
-Someone with spell craft and no magic source can perform all non-spellcasting applications of spell craft, including counter spelling, and they’ll have a useful head start if they expect to gain a magic source soon.
+Someone with spellcraft and no magic source can perform all non-spellcasting applications of spellcraft, including counter spelling, and they’ll have a useful head start if they expect to gain a magic source soon.

 ## Learning a School